The Side Effects Of Energy Drinks

 Craving for particular foods can be a negative side effect of caffeine for some who are trying to reduce cravings.
 This craving can make it challenging to consume nutrient-dense calories while losing weight.

 Long-Term Side Effects Of Energy Drinks?

 The long-term side effects of energy drink consumption are not well understood.
 More research is needed to understand the potential risks of regular energy drink consumption.

 Some of the potential long-term side effects of energy drinks include:

 - Liver damage (if we exceed 400 mg of caffeine per day)

 - Kidney damage

-Long-term side effects of energy drinks are not well understood and can include changes in sleep patterns and anxiety, which can be caused by consuming too many caffeine drinks.
-These changes are typically reversible if excessive caffeine consumption is stopped.
+Long-term side effects of energy drinks can include changes in sleep patterns and anxiety, which can be caused by consuming too many caffeine drinks.
+These changes are typically reversible if excessive caffeine consumption is gradually stopped.

 Also, be sure to drink plenty of water when consuming energy drinks, as water is the best way to reduce the risks of dehydration.
 Dehydration can result in headaches, fatigue, and irritability.